jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ```

 ^ This function, which formats the current time, seems simple enough.
 However, it's impure—each invocation will return a slightly different string.
 This could result in surprising behavior if the function is somehow called too early or late.

+^ Now consider how you’d test this function.
+How would you verify that the formatted string is correct for the _current date_, since it can vary in your tests?
+Most possible answers to this question are terrible.

 ---